 The third installment of the Planners Dining Club Series is here and in a word, it’s: spring.
 The PDC, founded, planned and always designed by Jove Meyer, brings NYC’s top creative minds into one space to share a meal and quality time with one another.
 A time to enjoy the fruits of one another’s labor, the series evolves with each dinner party to reveal a completely new creative vision.
 Jove meticulously planned this dinner party to happen on the first day of spring with the entire evening to match.

-Hosted at The Foundry, New York’s finest gathered around a very unique table (more on that later) surrounded by flowing florals and candlelight to set the scene for spring.
+Hosted at The Foundry, New York’s finest gathered around a very unique table (more on that later) surrounded by flowing florals and candlelight to set the scene while Cedar Lakes Estate created a spring inspired meal complete with a create-your-own martini bar.
 We caught up with Jove to hear about every tiny detail that went into this larger than life party.
 Catch up with part one and part two of the series now →

 Photography by The Hons